snraverkar5-dot/assignment/Linux_Task_02_SnehaRaverkar/Security_challenge_answers/README.md

-# This contains the screenshot of table craeted and answers
+# This contains the screenshot of table created and answers